HomeTrue North Blog

 2. Beaver Lake

-Beaver Lake is located in the centre of Stanley Park.
-It is a popular recreational site in Vancouver due to its surrounding forest and local wildlife.
+Beaver Lake is in the centre of Stanley Park.
+It is a popular recreational site in Vancouver due to the surrounding forest and local wildlife.
 Visitors can stroll around this picturesque lake but cannot swim or boat on it.
-You can even watch the beavers here at dusk or dawn.
-Given its wildlife attractions, it ranks among the best lakes in Vancouver Canada.
+The Beaver Lake trail is 1.5 kilometres (1 mile) and is an easy walk with virtually no incline.
+Visit at dawn or dusk for the chance to see beavers.
+Given its location and that lots of wildlife live here, Beaver Lake ranks among the best lakes in Vancouver Canada.

 3. Lost Lagoon, Stanley Park